Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 [Main facilities at Zao Sanroku Station]

-At the entrance of the station, there is an information posted, and the weather conditions near each station on that day are also listed.
-After checking here, you can consider changing the itinerary depending on the situation.
+At the entrance of the station, there is a business information posted, and the weather conditions near each station on that day are also listed.
+Depending on the situation, you can check here and consider changing the itinerary.

-Purchase a round-trip ticket from Zao Sanroku Station to Jizo Sancho Station in order to head to Jizo Sancho Station, where Juhyo is located.
-Tickets will be issued at the service counter if payment is not made by cash, credit card, or QR code.
-On weekends and holidays, there are cases in which you have to wait in line.
+Purchase a round-trip ticket from Zao Sanroku Station to Jizo Sancho Station in order to head to Jizo Sancho Station, where the frost-covered fields are located.
+If you buy a ticket locally, it will be issued at this ticket vending machine.
+Tickets will be issued at the ticket window if payment is not made by cash, credit card, or QR code.
+On holidays, it may take 1 to 2 hours to purchase a ticket.

 [What can be purchased at the ticket vending machine at Zao Onsen Ski Resort Sanroku Station]